Legitimate ground-truth-free metrics for deep uncertainty classification scoring: EXPERIMENTAL DETAILS

 As for the UQ scoring functions, we only consider the Entropy of the softmax output.

 Computation were done on a single T4 GPU for ImageNet as only inference is needed, taking approximately 1 hour.
-For CIFAR10-H, we run each our experiment on 15 T4 GPUs, taking approximately 15 hours.
+For CIFAR10-H, we run each experiment on 15 T4 GPUs, taking approximately 15 hours.
+For OASST2, we run our experiments parallelly on 8 V100 GPUs, taking approximately 10 hours.
+Thanks to zero-shot classification, no training is needed.